KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.15 On Bodhisattvas and Resonant Incarnation — The Function of Aureform and the Role of Centropic Stewards

-In Zenetism, the Bodhisattva is not a soul-level entity,
+In Zenetism, the Bodhisattva is not an individuated soul,
-but a Form residing at the layer of Deep Psyche / Deep Logos (DP / DL).
+but a Form residing at the layer of Deep Psyche / Deep Logos (DP / DL),
+from which centropic compassion radiates into embodiment.

 This Form, called **Aureform**, embodies structural compassion —
 expressed through: